mchorse/reads/content/blockbuster.md

 * **Animated GIF support** – now you can put reaction and meme GIFs onto Blockbuster models and just as images.
 Credit goes to [MrCrayfish's furniture mod](https://github.com/MrCrayfish/MrCrayfishFurnitureMod) and [DhyanB](https://github.com/DhyanB/Open-Imaging/blob/master/src/main/java/at/dhyan/open_imaging/GifDecoder.java).
 * **Animations** — with animated poses and image morph animations, you can add animation to your actors and sets.
 * **[Minema](<?php echo $links['minema'] ?>) compatability** – thanks to frame-based player recording and cameras, you can convert your in-game machinimas to videos with a press of a button.
+* **In-game audio synchronization** – if you have an .wav audio track, you can load it into Blockbuster, which will make actor and camera synchronization so much easier!
+Everytime you'll record an actor, play the scene or edit the camera, an audio waveform preview will be visible, which will make any kind of timing synchronizations a breeze!
 * **Speaks multiple languages** – besides English, Blockbuster is also translated into Russian and Chinese thanks to [Andruxioid](https://www.youtube.com/channel/UCnHOceBjwMyqCR5oYOoNqhQ) and [ycwei982](https://www.youtube.com/channel/UCfUDMSGlXUblXimkvNl_7Ww), respectively.

 ## Videos